Happy Holidays and a Happy New Year!

 Much to my frustration this glaze does not photograph well but in person its a deep warm brown/black.
 Imagine looking deep into a glass of Guinness...
 It absorbs other glazes so we apply it thick and leave it alone.

-We have 4 other glazes that we don't use a lot but sometimes people ask for them.
+We have 3 other glazes that we don't use a lot but sometimes people ask for them.

-This one is called Hodge and its a recycled collection of all our glazes mixed together after we clean everything.
-Its kind of a blue green and we use it to line the inside of most monsters.
+This one is called Hodge and it’s a recycled collection of all our glazes mixed together after we clean everything.
+It’s kind of a blue green and we use it to line the inside of most monsters.

 •